 While it is unlikely, it is possible that someone with a inexpensive device and a desire to harm your business can disrupt your wireless network by creating a strong signal that mimics yours causing a direct conflict.
 The result of this conflict is a disruption of your wireless data and an inability to reliably reach your CNC machines with your DNC or return signals from your MDC system.
 The only protection from this is Radio Frequency Shielding, which varies based on the materials used and can be quite expensive.

 There are simple manufactured devices that jam just about any wireless signal.
-Here is a video that demonstrates a simple home made wifi jammer that could disrupt your wireless shop floor solution.
-It is unlikely that you will be victimized by one of these devices, and the devices are illegal to operate, it is a possible situation that a business in a highly competitive industry could face.
+Here is a video that demonstrates a simple home made wifi jammer which could be used to disrupt your wireless shop floor solution.
+It is unlikely that you will be victimized by one of these devices, and the devices are illegal to operate (in the US and much of the world), it is a possible situation that a business in a highly competitive industry could face.

 What about inside interference?